spatialstatisticsupna/Prior_Smoothing/README.md

 # On prior smoothing with discrete spatial data in the context of disease mapping

-This repository contains the R code to fit in NIMBLE the code to replicate and reproduce the simulation study and real-data illustration of the paper entitled "On prior smoothing with discrete spatial data in the context of disease mapping".
+This repository contains the R code to fit in NIMBLE the code to replicate and reproduce the simulation study and real-data illustration of the paper entitled *"On prior smoothing with discrete spatial data in the context of disease mapping"* [(Retegui et al., 2025)](https://doi.org/10.1177/09622802251362659).

 ## Table of contents